List of Kazakhstani submissions for the Academy Award for Best International Feature Film

-Kazakhstan has submitted fourteen films in the Academy Award for Best International Feature Film (Note: The category was previously named the Academy Award for Best Foreign Language Film, but this was changed to the Academy Award for Best International Feature Film in April 2019, after the Academy deemed the word "Foreign" to be outdated.) category since 1992, after its independence from the Soviet Union.
+Kazakhstan has been submitting film for the Academy Award for Best International Feature Film (Note: The category was previously named the Academy Award for Best Foreign Language Film, but this was changed to the Academy Award for Best International Feature Film in April 2019, after the Academy deemed the word "Foreign" to be outdated.) category since 1992, following its independence from the Soviet Union.

-As of 2025, Kazakhstan was nominated only once, for the epic Genghis Khan biography Mongol.
-Kazakhstan is so far the only Central Asian country to be nominated in the category.
+As of 2026, Kazakhstan was nominated only once, for the epic film Mongol (2007).
+The country is so far the only in the Central Asian region to be nominated in the category.

 Submissions

 The Academy of Motion Picture Arts and Sciences has invited the film industries of various countries to submit their best film for the Academy Award for Best Foreign Language Film since 1956.

+Among the 24 films submitted by the Soviet Union, only one production was produced by a Kazakh film studio: The Ferocious One (1974).
+While Prisoner of the Mountains (1996), nominated representing Russia, was directed by Sergei Bodrov, and was a Kazakh co-production.

-After its first submission in 1992, although the Kazakh film industry continued to produce a number of small, independent films that achieved success at international film festivals (including The Killer, Shiza and Little Men), Kazakhstan did not submit any other films for consideration until 2006.
+After its first submission in 1992, although the Kazakh film industry continued to produce a number of small, independent films that achieved success at international film festivals (including Killer, Shiza and Little Men), Kazakhstan did not submit any other films for consideration until 2006.

+Kazakhstan's first three submissions were epic historical dramas, showcasing key moments in pre-Soviet Central Asian history.
+The Fall of Otrar (1991) and Mongol (2007) take place in the 13th century, while Nomad (2006) is set in the 17th century.
+The Fall of Otrar was produced by Kazakhfilm studio while Kazakhstan was still a part of the Soviet Union.
+Nomad, the most expensive film ever made in Kazakhstan, was bankrolled by the Kazakh government and told the story of the young Ablai Khan, who would eventually unite a number of Kazakh tribes on the steppes of 18th century Kazakhstan.
+Mongol is a biography of the famed Mongolian leader Genghis Khan, from his childhood as a slave until the beginning of his conquest of much of the known world.

-In 2009 and 2018, Kelin and Ayka were shortlisted, but end up not being nominated.
+Kelin (2009) and Ayka (2018) advanced to December shortlists, but were not nominated.

-Below is a list of the films that have been submitted by Kazakhstan for review by the Academy for the award by year and the respective Academy Awards ceremony.
+Below is a list of the films that have been submitted by Kazakhstan for review by the Academy, by year and the respective ceremony.